janhq/jan/docs/docs/reference/02_coreservice.md

 ---

 `CoreService` provides an interface for implementing custom methods in Jan.
-It lets you define shared behavior across your custom application, like your app handles state, models, or inferencing behavior.
+It lets you define shared behavior across your custom application, like how your app handles state, models, or inferencing behavior.

 ## Usage